ryanwelcher/debug-bar-tracer/readme.txt

 == Description ==

 Many times when creating a custom theme or plugin there is need to view a piece of data you are working with.
-Sending it out to the browser is ugly and can break layout.
+Sending it out to the browser is ugly and can break the layout.
 This plugin adds a new tab to the Debug Bar plugin that allows you to "trace" the data to a window and displays not only the data, but where the call came from and optionally a description.

 Plus, it's green like the Matrix.